-But, are Hero 6 and Hero 7 the same, if you go by the features and specs?
+Are the GoPro 6 and 7 the same if you go by the features and specs?
 Or, is there one of these two cameras that’s superior?
-You’ll get all your answers soon… We’ll explore these cameras’ features in-depth and let you know whether an upgrade from Hero 6 to 7 is really worth it!

-GoPro Hero 6 Black vs GoPro Hero 7 Black
+GoPro 6 vs 7

 Overall, the said cameras are much more alike than they are different.
 The GoPro Hero 7 Black retains all the great features of 6, and there are also quite a few upgrades.
 Here are some of them.

-What’s new/improved in GoPro Hero 7 Black?
+What’s new/improved in GoPro Hero 7 Black

 - TimeWarp video for stabilized motion time-lapse (Hyperlapse).